-If you’ve seen my vegan white chocolate & rhubarb cheesecake recipe then you’ll know that I am BIG fan of baked cheesecakes.
-My partner (who really isn’t much of a baker) even baked me one on our first date, and I’ve stayed with him ever since – lucky guy 😉
+If you’ve seen my vegan white chocolate & rhubarb cheesecake recipe then you’ll know that I am a BIG fan of baked cheesecakes.

 I may be vegan, but when I eat treats I want it to be a treat.
 Not a healthy version that you are supposedly allowed to eat every day of the week.
 And a treat is exactly what this baked vegan cheesecake recipe is.
 Enjoy it and come back to it anytime you get a pesky cheesecake craving.